dnth/dnth.github.io/content/blog/contributing_to_open_source_lessons_learned/index.md

 ### Lessons learned
 Looking back at how far I came, I was astonished.
 It was just 3 months back that I learned how to open a *Pull Request* on GitHub.
-Despite having coded for over 10 years, I have never bothered to learn about something so commonly used in the software world - Git, a version control system.
+Despite having coded for over 10 years, I never bothered to learn about something so commonly used in the software world - *Git*, a version control system.
 I took the plunge, and the first step was painful.
 But every subsequent step got better and better.
 I never looked back since.

-Here are some of the lessons I learned along the way that changed the way I learn and write code.
-I wish I had started earlier.
+Even though it's not late, but I wish I had started earlier.
 If you are new and want to contribute to open source, start now.
+Here are some of the lessons I learned along the way that changed the way I learn and code.

 {{< figure_resizing src="tree_proverb.jpg" >}}